 Do you have the remotest idea what most of those kitchen gadgets you received as wedding gifts actually do?
 Or how they work?
 Maybe it's time to find out, with some good old-fashioned home cooking.
 As an added bonus, that should get you much more alone time with your new spouse -- something newly married couples tend to know how to take advantage of.

 If you're going to spend more on groceries than eating out, you should definitely look at the Blue Cash Everyday® Card from American Express.
-That's because you can earn 3 percent cash back on the first $6,000 per year in purchases at U.S. supermarkets -- and 1 percent after you bust that $6,000 cap.
+That's because you can earn 3 percent cash back on the first $6,000 per year in purchases (then 1%) at U.S. supermarkets -- and 1 percent after you bust that $6,000 cap.
 You'll also earn 2 percent cash back at U.S. gas stations and select U.S. department stores, and 1 percent cash back on other purchases.
 If groceries, gas and department stores are some of your top categories, this card is worth considering, especially since it doesn't charge an annual fee.
 Right now, you can also get $100 (in the form of a statement credit) after you spend $1,000 in purchases on your new card in your first three months.
 Terms and restrictions apply.

 By the way, if you spend a lot at supermarkets, gas stations and department stores, you should consider this card's big brother, the Blue Cash Preferred® Card from American Express.
 This card comes with a $75 annual fee, but you can earn even richer rewards -- 6 percent cash back at U.S. supermarkets up to $6,000 per year in purchases, 3 percent cash back at U.S. gas stations and select U.S. department stores, and 1 percent on other purchases.
 Terms and limitations apply.